gramineproject/gramine/Documentation/attestation.rst

   :term:`Intel Provisioning Certification Service`, caching these certificates in the Provisioning Certificate Caching Service, etc.).

+- :term:`MAA` based quote verification is done with the help of the Microsoft Azure Attestation (MAA) provider.
+In particular, the remote user should forward the received SGX quote to the well-known MAA REST endpoint via a secure internet connection and get the MAA attestation response (that embeds the JSON Web Token, or JWT) back.
+The user then should verify the signature of the JWT (using a JWK obtained from the MAA provider separately) and examine the contents of the JWT and decide whether to trust the remote SGX enclave or not.

 Gramine does *not* provide any pseudo-files under ``/dev/attestation`` for verification of the attestation quote.
-Instead, the remote user is encouraged to use the :program:`quote_dump`, :program:`ias_request` and :program:`verify_ias_report` tools shipped together with Gramine (for EPID based quote verification) or to use the Intel DCAP libraries and tools (for DCAP based quote verification).
+Instead, the remote user is encouraged to use the :program:`quote_dump`, :program:`ias_request` and :program:`verify_ias_report` tools shipped together with Gramine (for the EPID attestation scheme) or to use the Intel DCAP libraries and tools (for the DCAP attestation scheme).
+Gramine provides the RA-TLS and Secret Provisioning libraries for the MAA attestation scheme; no separate tools are currently provided.

 The ``/dev/attestation`` pseudo-filesystem also exposes pseudo-files to set the encryption keys (see also :doc:`manifest-syntax`):